veertuinc/anka-cloud-gitlab-executor/README.md

 | ANKA_CLOUD_SSH_USER_NAME | ❌ | String | SSH user name to use inside VM.
 Defaults to "anka".
 This can also be set via a command line flags to prevent this value from being exposed to the job.
 See example below. |
 | ANKA_CLOUD_SSH_PASSWORD | ❌ | String | SSH password to use inside VM.
 Defaults to "admin".
 This can also be set via a command line flags to prevent this value from being exposed to the job.
 See example below. |

-To prevent SSH credentials from being exposed to the job and it's yaml, they can be specified via command line arguments *or* `environment` in the config.toml:
+To prevent SSH credentials from being exposed to the job log, they can instead be specified via command line arguments in the config.toml > runner.custom:

   > Note: values specified via job environment variables will override those provided via command line arguments.
   ```